david880110/Media-Behavior-Trends-Analytics/README.md

 We used **R** to do model comparison and feature selections.
 There are 5 candidate ML models, and Random Forest Classifier has the highest Accuracy and Kappa, so we choose to build RF Classification Model and make prediction in python.
 And according to the “Variable Importance Table”, we have tested several models with different feature selection.
-And we found the one with features [ 'tv','social_media', 'magazine','all_live','video_game','tablet_owner'] has the highest accuracy.
+And we found that [ 'tv','social_media', 'magazine','all_live','video_game','tablet_owner'] features has the highest accuracy.

 ![graph6](images/graph6.png)